Jimmy Gressier: 2023: European 5 km road record

-2025: 10,000m world champion
+2025: 10,000 m world champion

+In February 2025, Gressier set a new European indoor record over 5000 metres of 12:54.92 at the BU David Hemery Valentine International in Boston, Massachusetts, finishing behind a world-record setting Grant Fisher.
+Competing in the half marathon, Gressier won the gold medal at the 2025 European Running Championships in Brussels in April 2025, running a personal best time of 59:45 to win ahead of Awet Nftalem Kibrab.
+It was his first senior-level title.

+In August, Gressier won the 2025 Diamond League final in Zurich over 3000 metres.
 At the 2025 World Athletics Championships held in Tokyo, Gressier was the surprise winner of the 10,000 m.
 Gressier won with a late burst of speed in the finishing straight, coming in with a time of 28 minutes 55.77 seconds.
 He is the first Frenchman and the third European male to have won at this distance in the world championship, and only the second male champion not to be born in Africa after Alberto Cova in 1983.

-In the final day of the World Championships, Gressier added a bronze medal to his haul after finishing third in the 5,000 m race.
+On the final day of the World Championships, Gressier added a bronze medal to his haul after finishing third in the 5000 m race.

+Gressier won the silver medal at the 2025 European Cross Country Championships in Lagoa, Portugal, behind Thierry Ndikumwenayo of Spain.

+Gressier improved his own European 5 km record to 12:51, missing the world record by just two seconds, at the Urban Trail de Lille in France on 4 April 2026.
+On 17 June, Gressier broke the French 3000m record at the Meeting de Montreuil, with 7:28.67, also moving into the European all-time top-10 list.

+He won the bronze medal at 10.000 meters at the 2026 European Championship in Birmingham.

 Miscellaneous

 Gressier is known for race finish celebrations.
 At the 2018 edition of the European cross country while in first place at the end of the U23 race he attempted a football player like knee slide but ended up falling flat on his face as he crossed the line.
 At the 2019 edition of the same race Gressier was so far clear of the other competitors that he walked across the line.
-At the 2019 French Cross Country Championships, Gressier began slapping hands with the crowd and high-fived a mascot before looking back to discover that he wasn’t leading as big a margin as he thought and had to sprint for the finish.
+At the 2019 French Cross Country Championships, Gressier began slapping hands with the crowd and high-fived a mascot before looking back to discover that he wasn't leading as big a margin as he thought and had to sprint for the finish.
 At the French Cross Country Championships in March 2023, he celebrated by eating a crepe before the finish line.
 He attempted, unsuccessfully, to feed some of his victory crepe to second-place finisher Markus Georger, who declined.
 He then offered some to third-place Fabien Palcau, who happily accepted.
 He celebrated his victory in the half marathon at the 2025 European Running Championships in April 2025, by hurdling over the victory tape.